-America needs to remember: sometimes the future offers alternatives that are unspeakably different, and choices matter
+Sometimes the future offers alternatives that are unspeakably different

 At least, that is what I remember from reading a book about it when I was a boy.
 I can’t lay my hands on it now — it was probably Basil Collier’s ‘The Battle of Britain’, in a new paperback edition brought out to profit from the 1969 release of the movie Battle of Britain.

 At the beginning of September, after only a few weeks of fighting, the RAF Fighter Command was nearing exhaustion.
-The attrition of pilots and planes was running at an unsustainable level.
+The attrition of pilots and planes was at an unsustainable level.
 But German intelligence had not identified the extent of the weakness.
-The Luftwaffe switched the focus of its attacks just in time for the RAF Fighter Command to rebuild.
-Hitler’s plans for an invasion of Britain were cancelled.
+The Luftwaffe switched the focus of its attacks away from airfields to cities just in time for the RAF Fighter Command to rebuild.
+Britain’s air defence held on, and Hitler had to cancel his plans for an invasion of Britain.
 The air campaign over Britain continued, but its new objective was to break the morale of British resistance and lead to the negotiated peace.
 Of course, the Blitz did no such thing — it confirmed Churchill’s belligerence and reinforced the public’s commitment to the war effort.

 When Hitler decided to invade Russia before completing the conquest of Britain, he placed himself in an impossible position, committed to fighting on eastern, western and southern fronts simultaneously.
 Had he defeated Britain first, he might have secured the withdrawal of British Empire forces from the Mediterranean/African theatre of war.
 He would have greatly discouraged America from joining the European war, as there would have been no foothold on the eastern side of the Atlantic for the concentration of American forces.
 By closing down the southern and western fronts, Hitler would have released more forces for the war in Russia.
 Victory in Russia would have given Hitler access to essential oil and other resources.
 A Europe united under the Nazis might have existed for a time, even if the nature of the Nazi regime was unstable and destined to collapse.